isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-03-02-grab-launches-grabShuttle-an-affordable-shuttle-service-for-commuters.md

 ---
-layout: post
-title:  "Grab Launches GrabShuttle, An Affordable Shuttle Service for Commuters"
+title: 'Grab Launches GrabShuttle, An Affordable Shuttle Service for Commuters'
 permalink: /media/media-releases/grab-launches-grabShuttle-an-affordable-shuttle-service-for-commuters
-date: 2017-03-02
+date: 2017-03-02T00:00:00.000Z

 ---

 * Grab integrates with Beeline’s open smart mobility platform to offer GrabShuttle, which supplements public transport services with more direct bus routes at affordable prices
 * Grab and GovTech to study beta trial data and introduce new routes based on commuter demand
 * Passengers can download the GrabShuttle app and pre-book seats from today